mitre/caldera/README.md

 Note that the _extensions_ fact source contains the file extensions that you will be hunting for.

 Click into the "operations" section and start a new operation.
-Choose the "file hunter" adversary and ensure that you select the fact source = extensions.
+Choose the "file hunter" adversary and ensure that you select the fact source of extensions.
 By feeding these facts into the operation, the adversary profile chosen (file hunter) will utilize them inside its abilities.

+Did the operation find the sensitive files?
+How many?
+Can you determine what controls the number of files it looks for?

 ## Versions